panoply/vscode-liquid/README.md

 ```

 ### Ignoring Tags
 Sometimes you may wish to ignore/disable formatting for certain HTML or Liquid tags.
-The `ignore` ruleset accepts an array of tags you wish to exclude. ignores must have matching open and close definition tags and are defined using the `ignore` setting.
-The `ignore` setting which accepts an array of objects with each object representing the tag to ignore from formatting.
+The `ignore` ruleset accepts an array of tags you wish to exclude.
+Ignored tags must have matching open and close definition tags and are defined using the `ignore` setting which accepts an array of objects with each object representing the tag to ignore from formatting.

+<strong>Pre v2.0</strong><br>
+In previous versions of this extension ignored tags were defined using the `liquid.formatIgnore` setting.
+This has been deprecated and you must use the new configuration.

+<strong>Example</strong>

 ```jsonc
 {